Type 1 Diabetes Mellitus

 What is Type 1 diabetes mellitus?

-An autoimmune disease where the body's immune system attacks insulin-producing cells.
+An autoimmune disease where the body's immune system attacks and destroys insulin-producing beta cells in the pancreas.

-What are the symptoms of Type 1 diabetes mellitus?
+What are the main symptoms of Type 1 diabetes mellitus?

 Can Type 1 diabetes mellitus be cured?